dariaomelkina/MacOS_drivers_instruction/README.md

 * templates
 * RTTI (runtime type information)

 I did not find information on same matters for the DriverKit, but we should consider that it was created on the basis of I/O Kit, so it might have the same restrictions (at least a part of them).
 On the other hand, dexts run in user space, so they might not have the same restrictions.
-In the video-presentation [4] it was said, that DriverKit allows dynamic memory allocation (which kernel extentions do not).
+In the video-presentation [4] it was said, that DriverKit allows dynamic memory allocation (which kernel extentions do not), so there is no such limit for it.
 It still discusses some restrictions on dexts.
 For example, dexts must run in a tailored runtime, which isolates them from the rest of the system.

 Other limits, which were discussed previosly, are API limits: there is no direct access to file system, networking and IPC.